-Assignment Descriptions Points Possible % of Final Grade Practice & Participation 125 25% Your grade for practice and participation will come from three sources: class activities and preparation assignments, peer evaluation of participation, and instructor evaluation of participation.
-Class Activities & Preparation Assignments Part of class time each week will be spent applying the concepts and skills you are learning.
+Assi gnment Descriptions Points Possible % of Final Grade tice & Participation 125 25% prep rgrade for practice and participation will come from three sources: class activities and paration assignments, peer evaluation of participation, and instructor evaluation of icipation.
+Class Activities & Preparation Assignments 100 20% Part of class time each week will be spent applying the concepts and skills you are learning.
 This interactive process requires your active and thoughtful participation in class activities, small and large group discussions, and group work.
 Individual and group participation is a vital part of learning and will be highly emphasized in this course.
 To earn these points, there will be an individual or group in-class activity or discussion to be completed almost every day of class and there may be online materials you will be asked to complete outside of class.
-You will have an opportunity to earn 5-10 participation points each week through these application activities.
-100 20% Peer Evaluation & Instructor Evaluation Your participation grade will take into consideration many factors.
-Both your teammates and the instructor will evaluate your participation in class based on the following factors: Engagement/Listening Skills - Level of engagement with course lectures, discussions, and activities with eye contact, taking notes, and informed contributions.
-Respectful Behavior - Appropriate class room behaviors (e.g., not texting, sleeping, or talking out-of-turn, etc.) Preparation - Coming to class with a laptop, pen, and paper to take notes, and having read necessary information to provide informed comments to discussions and activities.
-Collaboration/Contributions - Working collaboratively in appropriate and fair ways.
+You will have the opportunity to earn approximately 5 participation points through application activities each week, although some activities will be worth more participation points depending on their length and quality.
+Peer Evaluation & Instructor Evaluation Your participation grade will take into consideration many factors.
+Both your teammates and the instructor will evaluate your participation in class based on the following factors: O Engagement/Listening Skills - Level of engagement with course lectures, discussions, and activities with eye contact, taking notes, and informed contributions.
+O Respectful Behavior - Appropriate class room behaviors (e.g., not texting, sleeping, or talking out-of-turn, etc.) O Preparation - Coming to class with a laptop, pen, and paper to take notes, and having read necessary information to provide informed comments to discussions and activities.
+O Collaboration/Contributions - Working collaboratively in appropriate and fair ways.
 25 5%

-Quiz zes & Exams 175 35% Quizzes Short quizzes will be given at the start of class approximately once a week.
+Quiz zes & Exams 175 35% Quizzes 75 15% Short quizzes will be given at the start of class approximately once a week.
 You will take 11 quizzes total worth 5 points each and will be allowed to drop your lowest quiz score for a total of 50 points.
 You should be prepared to answer specific questions about what you have been assigned to prepare for class (e.g., course readings, videos, etc.).
 You are allowed to bring one 8.5 x 11 page (one side only) of original hand written notes to use on each quiz.
-75 15% Following individual quizzes, you will work together with your teammates to complete the same quiz as a team.
-Team quizzes are worth 2.5 points each , and you will be allowed to drop your lowest team quiz score, for a total of 25 points .
+Following individual quizzes, you will work together with your teammates to complete the same quiz as a team.
+Team quizzes are worth 2.5 points each , and you will be allowed to drop your lowest team guiz score, for a total of 25 points.
 Case Analysis Exams 100 20% There are 3 case analysis exams in this class where you will apply what you are learning to common academic situations.
 You will be presented with case studies about a student's learning experience.
 You should be prepared to diagnose any problems, evaluate the effectiveness of the strategies chosen to overcome the problems, and propose alternate solutions in an in-class essay